 Toys for Kids — run by Pat Robinson who partners with United Way — allows for toys to be dropped off at locations in Yankton.
 The toys will later be given to children from low-income families.

-"(Pat) is Mrs. Claus and we’re her elves, so we do the administrative work," United Way director Lauren Hanson explained.
+"(Pat) is Mrs. Claus and we’re her elves, so we do the administrative work and help make her list," United Way director Lauren Hanson explained.

 For Adopt-A-Family, United Way receives referrals from local agencies and the Yankton School District on which families qualify for the program.
 From there, the families provide a list of the home occupants and requested items.